kodcuserkan/basic-css-transition/README.md

 # basic-css-transition
-I know in these days WP and Bootsrap is very popular but here is my simple study of CSS for who needs.
+I know in these days WP and Bootsrap is very popular but here is my simple study of CSS for whom needs.